ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ### Spring PetClinic Application

-This experiment assesses the power consumption of the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) application while running different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).
+This experiment assesses the energy consumption of the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) application while running different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).

 It involves running the Spring PetClinic with Spring Boot 3.0.6 and Hibernate ORM core version 6.1.7 for approximately 900 seconds, corresponding to real-world wall clock time.
 During this time, a load test comprising four independent phases was triggered, as described below.
 Each phase runs concurrently and targets different endpoints of the application:
 1. The endpoints returning static data (e.g., get home page, find owners page, vets page, petclinic.css, bootstrap.bundle.min.js, font-awesome.min.css) were hit at a constant rate of 12 reqs/sec for 780 seconds.